Fines, Loss & Damage

 Avoid fines by returning all library materials on time.

 We do our very best to maintain the posted hours of operation.
-There are times that we have to close.
+There are times that circumstances dictate having to close.
 We apologize for any inconvenience this may cause.

 If you believe you have returned material that is being billed as overdue, please contact the staff at any Circulation Desk to file a Claims Returned card or use this form.
 Library personnel will search for the material up to three times within a maximum of 60 days.
 The material will stay charged to you, but a note will be placed in your record to allow you to continue to check out library material while the claim is in process.
 If the item(s) are found in the library, all charges will be removed.
 If the material is not found, you will be assessed a lost book charge.